The worldwide market for e-cigs and vaporizers continues to grow under scrutiny from lawmakers

 In October, New York joined ten other states in prohibiting the use of e-cigs and vaporizers from public spaces, including office buildings, parks and restaurants.
 In a statement, Governor Andrew M. Cuomo asserted that while vaping is marketed as a healthier alternative to smoking, there are very real risks for long-term users and those around them that must be addressed for the safety of all New Yorkers.

-Vape enthusiasts and retailers have criticized the ban as unnecessary, arguing that users are already disinclined and don’t vape indoors.
+Vape enthusiasts and e-commerce websites have criticized the ban as unnecessary, arguing that users are already disinclined and don’t vape indoors.
 Users are generally unwilling to be seen as obnoxious, and instead look to vaping as an effective method to quit smoking cigarettes.
 A study from Columbia University’s Mailman School of Public Health seems to affirm their consensus.

 The Global Vape Market is well on course to being worth over $32 billion by 2021; in many countries, vape products are sold and widely regarded as Tobacco Harm Reduction (THR) devices with appreciable medical value.
 The UK currently leads the world in proactive THR promotion with an effective anti-tobacco campaign that has sent smoking rates plummeting to its lowest levels on record.